 Satellite Communication Applications

-- State-of-the art studio facility for content generation and broadcasting of developmental programs..
+- Studio facility for content generation and broadcasting of developmental programs.

 - ISRO-VPN node for communication support in Disaster management

-- Type- D Terminal, Satellite Mobile Radio, Sat Sleeve etc. for communication support in Disaster management.
+- Satellite Mobile Radio, Sat Sleeve, Sat Phones etc. for communication support in Disaster management.

 - Various scientific equipment under ISRO-CNES-ONERA joint Ka-band propagation experiment program

-- Systems under NaVIC project (ISTRAC/ISRO navigational program).
+- Systems under NaVIC project (ISTRAC/ISRO navigational program) and MCF Station.

-Telemedicine today is one of the most vital SATCOM application programmes of ISRO.
-The Telemedicine Programme is an innovative process of synergising benefits of Satellite communication and information technology with Biomedical Engineering and Medical Sciences to deliver the health care services to the remote, distant and underserved regions of the country.
-ISRO has made a modest beginning in telemedicine using satellite communication in the form of a telemedicine pilot project in the year of 2001, connecting Apollo Hospital at Chennai with the Apollo rural hospital at Arogonda village in the Chittor district of Andhra Pradesh.
+Telemedicine is one of the vital SATCOM application programs of ISRO.
+The Telemedicine Program is an ICT enabled process of synergising benefits of Satellite communication and information technology with Biomedical Engineering and Medical Sciences to deliver the health care services to the remote, distant and underserved regions of the country.
+ISRO made a modest beginning in telemedicine using satellite communication in the form of a telemedicine pilot project in the year of 2001, connecting Apollo Hospital at Chennai with the Apollo rural hospital at Arogonda village in the Chittor district of Andhra Pradesh.
 Now a number of telemedicine networks are operational all over the country.

 |Name of State||Hub Location||Number of SITs||Nodal Agency|